CASE STUDY:

 THE CHALLENGE

-I orchestrated a 10-person team, including 3 external specialists, across a multi-floor operation.
+I managed a 10-person team, including 3 external specialists, across the multi-floor operation.
 Each team member brought different expertise and constraints, requiring careful coordination to ensure seamless handoffs and maintain quality standards.
+I led material sourcing, operational design and critical components of the in-house execution of these monolithic concrete pedestals.
+Importantly, these pedestals made up only one component of the actual exhibition.

 Research and Requirements Management

-This immediately expanded the scope into uncharted territory requiring extensive vendor research and custom solutions.
+This immediately expanded the scope of my search requiring extensive vendor research and custom solutions.
 I evaluated over 20 different vendors across California.
 As a primary example of how tenuous these specialized and unique art installation projects can be, only 1 of those 20 vendors could meet the requirements.
-Nobody else even had the equipment or the expertise.
+Most were unwilling, unable, or lacking the necessary equipment to facilitate our needs.

 Process Design & Workflow Optimization